markadev/ansible-docker/README.rst

 Because of the way ``docker build`` works by building your image in layers on top of layers, you may find that your super-secret private repository credentials gets trapped in one of those layers.
+Go ahead, export an image using ``docker save`` and poke around the layers of an image you've already built.
+Is that *your* access token in there?
+Well, it's everyone's access token now...

-Temporary files part of any non-trivial package installation also get trapped in those layers causing your final Docker image to be much larger than they need to be.
+Temporary files part of any non-trivial package installation also get trapped in those middle layers causing your final Docker image to be much larger than they need to be.
+Workarounds for this problem include ``&&``-itis;
+joining dozens of shell commands together with ``&&`` in an attempt to keep them all on the same layer.
+When you do this you lose the ability to add comments in-line and your Dockerfile becomes a mess.

+It doesn't have to be this way.

+``ansible-docker`` solves these problems by executing all of the provisioning in one Docker layer.
+There are no hidden layers for credentials or temporary files to hide in.
+You can focus on just installing software into your Docker image and let the tools handle the rest.

 Example Use